 - Children 3 & under

-- Li-lac Chocolates: learn the art of eating a truffle the right way!
+- Li-lac Chocolates: Discover the art of savoring truffles the right way.

 On your tour you will hear the term “social impact”, but what does that really mean?
 For us, social impact is making sure that we have a positive impact on the communities we live and work in, as well as the amazing places we explore with our tours.
 We believe that truly experiencing a place “like a local” means having meaningful engagement that supports local, community-based organizations and learning about their causes and the people making them happen.
 Just as we carefully select the places you’ll visit and the food you’ll try, we have also carefully selected our social impact partners to showcase the amazing work being done in our communities.
 Your patronage on our tours is a small act to help these initiatives flourish.
 We want to help our visitors explore NYC on an authentic level and make sure that we are all having a positive impact while doing it.

 Chelsea Market is a food hall, shopping mall, office building and television production facility located in the Chelsea neighborhood of the borough of Manhattan, in New York City.
 It was built in the former National Biscuit Company (Nabisco) factory complex where the Oreo cookie was invented and produced.

 “Built on a historic, elevated freight line destined for demolition, the High Line has inspired millions worldwide as an example of how cities can reuse industrial spaces to create beautiful, hybrid spaces.”